Giving life to te Tiriti o Waitangi in the Auckland Plan contributes to a more equitable future for Aucklanders and generations to come.

-What is Te Tiriti o Waitangi/the Treaty of Waitangi
+What is te Tiriti o Waitangi/the Treaty of Waitangi

-The Treaty is an exchange of promises.
-Rangatira (chiefs) agreed to a relationship where they would share power and authority with the Governor (now the Crown), within different spheres of influence.
-In return rangatira were promised they would retain authority over their hapū and territories.
+Rangatira (chiefs) and the Governor (on behalf of the British Crown) agreed to a relationship where they would share power and authority within different spheres of influence.
+The Crown promised that Māori would enjoy equal citizenship and retain

-Find out more by reading Te Tiriti o Waitangi/the Treaty of Waitangi.
+te Tiriti o Waitangi/the Treaty of Waitangi.